Built with & Updated for Scilab 6.0.2+

 .sce .sci .tst .start files are considered as Scilab ones.

-In addition to Scilab 5.5.0, functions of the most used ATOMS external modules
+In addition to Scilab 6.0.2+, functions of most of ATOMS external modules ported

 * Advanced Neural Network (ANN)